shunjizhan/react-folder-tree/README.md

 - click the folder/file name to select it, and it will be hightlighted in blue
 - click the pencil beside the folder/file to rename it
 - click the delete button to delete the selected folder/file
 - click the Add button to add new file in the selected folder/file.
-[Adding a file-2 to a file-1 will change file-1 to a folder; if all sub folder/files of a folder are deleted, this folder will become a file.]
+[Adding a file-2 to a file-1 will change file-1 to a folder; if all sub folder/files of a folder are deleted, this folder will become a file.
+The new file's check status is same as its parent]

 # Sample Tree: